jwdjk392/genshin-helper/README.md

 - See resin stat
 - Redeem codes
 ## Hey!
 Is this safe to use?
 Wouldn't this get my account hacked?
 > Absolutely safe.
-We do not collect your sensitive information.
-Everything is processed inside your browser and sent nowhere except ```*.hoyolab.com```
+We do not collect or save your sensitive information.
+Everything is processed inside your browser and sent nowhere except ```*.hoyolab.com``` and ```hoyoverse.com```
+### How it works:
+1. The extension declares access permission to ```*.hoyolab.com``` in its manifest file.
+2. When the extension makes a request to Hoyolab or Hoyoverse APIs, **your browser automatically includes any relevant cookies** associated with those domains (if you're logged in).
+3. **We do not read, store, or manipulate your cookies directly.**
+4. Curious or cautious?
+You’re welcome to inspect the source code yourself — especially `background.js` and `popup/popup.js`, which handle all API-related logic.

+This extension is fully open-source and transparent.

 ## License
 ```GNU GPLv3```
 ## How to install